European-Unified-ID/EUID-docs/docs/guides/integration-prebid-client-side.md

 You can configure the EUID module using any one of these accepted personal data formats, for any specific user:

 - Normalized or un-normalized email address
-- Normalized and hashed email address
+- Normalized, hashed, and Base64-encoded email address
+- Normalized phone number
+- Normalized, hashed, and Base64-encoded phone number

 Notes:

 - The personal data format might vary per user, but you can only send one value per user.
-- If the module is configured multiple times, it uses the most recent configuration values.
-- If you want to pass the personal data to the module already hashed, remember to normalize it before hashing.
+- If you want to pass the personal data to the module already hashed, follow this sequence:
+  1. First normalize.
+  1. Then hash the result using the SHA-256 hashing algorithm.
+  1. Then encode the resulting bytes of the hash value using Base64 encoding.

   For details, see [Normalization and Encoding](../getting-started/gs-normalization-encoding.md).
+For an example, see [Configuring the EUID Module: Code Example](#configuring-the-euid-module-code-example).
 - The EUID module encrypts the hashed personal data before sending it to the EUID service.
+- If the module is configured multiple times, it uses the most recent configuration values.

+#### Configuring the EUID Module: Code Example

 The following code snippet demonstrates the different ways that you can configure the EUID module.